ChaimShteinberg/linkodcode/server/README.md

 ## run

+To run the site,
+create a .env file and enter in it

+* port: to run the server
+* secret: to secure the token

-To run the site, run in the server folder
+and then run it in the server folder
 ```
+npm i
 npm start
 ```